zihaosoog/CV-LLM-for-beginner/README.md

-# Blogsoog
+# CV and NLP for beginner
- Note of papers and blogs.
+ Blogs of Computer Vision methods and Large Language Models.